 I've chosen a few BFS reels that are ideally suited to trout fishing: the Shimano Calcutta Conquest BFS HG, Shimano Aldebaran BFS XG and the Daiwa SS Air are the top reals.

-The Shimano Scorpion BFS XG is an excellent reel at a more modest price.
+The Shimano Scorpion BFS XG is an excellent reel at a more modest price, as is the Daiwa Alphas Air.
 Any one of them would serve you nicely.

 I'd seen all the photos on the Shimano website and the dozens of photos on Google Images, but I was still a bit surprised when I opened the box.
 The reel is smaller than I had expected, it fits the hand better than I'd expected and the thumb bar is better positioned than I had expected.
 To say I'm happier than expected would be an understatement.